steliosg23/PDS-A2/README.md

 | submission_v3.zip                       | 0.00000       | Finished |
 | submission_finetuned_PubMedBERT.zip     | 0.00000       | Finished |

-*But the rating show for Sub Task 2 a score of 0.3313 .*

 # Overfitting in the Competition Results
 The competition results suggest potential overfitting in the models.
 The scores for the `submission_finetuned_PubMedBERT.zip` file were significantly higher for the training set compared to the test set, which may indicate that the model is overfitting to the training data.